-Use our Preliminary Eligibility Tool to answer questions like where you lived in 2017 and your household income.
+Use our Preliminary Eligibility Tool to answer questions like where you lived in 2023 or 2024 and your household income.
 The tool will help assess your information and provide an initial evaluation of your eligibility, along with the next steps.
 For any assistance, feel free to Contact Us.

 When you're ready to discuss your financial situation and/or begin the formal application process, you'll need to work with a ReCoverCA HBA Lender.
 GSFA partners with a network of trusted lenders who will determine your final eligibility, provide current interest rates and APRs, and process your application for the Program.